nicolasfara/phd-programme-cs-slides/content/home/slides.md

 {{% shrink %}}

 - Design and prototype a **framework** for the pulverisation approach to be _modular_, _extensible_ and support different targets
-- Extends the pulverization approach to support **dynamic reconfiguration** of the system, then implement it in the framework
+- Extends the pulverization approach to support **dynamic reconfiguration** of the system, then implements it in the framework
 - Extends the _reconfiguration_ model to support **AI-based** reconfiguration at runtime to adapt to dynamic changing scenarios
 - Integrate the framework with **AC frameworks** like _ScaFi_ and _Protelis_ to provide a full-stack solution for CAS engineering
 - **Data stream engineering** on the continuum to support the computation of actuators from sensors stream on the framework